psakhis/emu4crt/README.md

   * For set X Axis use as joystick, for example-> joystick 0x00030b9a016a01000004000800000000 abs_0-+g
   * For set Y Axis use as joystick, for example-> joystick 0x00030b9a016a01000004000800000000 abs_1-+g

   Be sure you have activaded corrected aspect ratio on cores.
-Example: psx.correct_aspect 1
+Example: psx.correct_aspect 1 / psx.h_overscan 0

+  If you have a GunCon2 on Windows see https://github.com/psakhis/guncon2

 ### Requirements: